silviucpp/esmpp_lib/Readme.md

 * handler — your own module for handle smpp packet from SMSC, example {handler, my_sms},
 * service_type (default {service_type, <<>>})
-* data_coding - you need to know what encoding is set to the channel on the operator side.
-When the application opens a session you must transmitted value is the same as the encoding configured on the operator side.
+* data_coding - you need to know which encoding is set to the channel on the operator side.
+When the application opens a session you must transmit value is the same as the encoding is configured on the operator side.
 Usually gsm encoding is installed (160 characters in one SMS message).
 In this case, pass the {data_coding, 0} parameter.
 Sometimes latin1 encoding is installed (140 characters in one SMS).
 In this case, pass the